CagriCatik/Modular-SDC-Pipeline/README.md

 Browse the documentation at <http://127.0.0.1:8000/> while iterating on the codebase.
 The same content is published automatically to GitHub Pages.

+### Live debugging dashboard

+When `monitoring.dashboard.enabled` is `true` (the default), running `python modular_pipeline.py` opens a Matplotlib window that updates on every environment step.
+The dashboard overlays detected lanes and planned waypoints, plots the commanded steering, throttle, and brake signals, and compares the target speed to the measured velocity so that you can verify controller tuning in real time.
+Pass `--no_display` to suppress the dashboard for headless runs.

 ## Development guidelines